kyometori/kyometori/README.md

-Ｈi there, I'm kyometori, or AC0xRPFS001.
+Ｈi there, I'm kyometori, or AC0xRPFS001 as well.

 # Projects